 Mark Van Scyoc/Shutterstock

-The greatest enduring conspiracy theory regarding the 9/11 attacks is why the CIA kept blocked communications that would have informed the FBI of impending terrorist attacks.
+The theory: The greatest enduring conspiracy theory regarding the 9/11 attacks is why the CIA blocked communications that would have informed the FBI of impending terrorist attacks.
 “It’s horrible.
 We still don’t know what happened,” Newsweek quotes one of the FBI’s lead counterterrorism agents as saying.

 Could the attacks have been prevented?

 The theory: The CIA blocked information regarding a possible attack in both 2000 and 2001 from reaching the FBI.
-“It is patently evident the attacks did not need to happen and there has been no justice,” Rossini said, and many family members of 9/11 victims would agree.
-This woman survived 9/11—these are the questions she gets asked the most.
+“It is patently evident the attacks did not need to happen and there has been no justice,” Mark Rossini, one of two FBI agents assigned to the CIA’s Osama bin Laden unit, told Newsweek.